 The Baluran National Park has a unique landscape.
 Grassland, acacia scrub and lowland forest stretches across most of its area – some 25,000 hectares.
 The grassland is referred to as savannah.
 Dominating this landscape, the mighty Mount Baluran, a dormant volcano, rises to 1,247 metres.
 The best place to get an overview of the park is from the watchtower at Bekol, where you can look out over the endless landscape and see as far as Bali.

 The park is fringed by stunning coral reefs.
-It takes one hour to travel the 15 kilometres to the beach.
-The road is very rough road but when you arrive at Bama Beach, a beautiful white stretch of sand, it is worth it.
+It used to take one hour to travel the 15 kilometres to the beach.
+However, the road has been totally upgraded, so as of October 27, 2020 it is in excellent condition.
+One of the highlights is Bama Beach, a beautiful white stretch of sand, it is worth it.
 It is a bay and very safe for swimming and an excellent snorkelling spot.

 I stayed in a homestay just outside the park entrance and my host advised me to have lunch at Bekol, a central spot in the park, and not to rely on the Bama beachside warungs (cafes).
 It turned out to be good advice.
 When I got to the beach, which is a highlight of the park, everything was closed.
 The chalets at Bama Beach are terribly run down, so it’s much better to stay in Wonorejo, just outside the park and choose a nice family-run homestay.